 About a decade ago, when I created my Chai Chocolate Chunk Cookies, I was developing a cookie company — in my mind, mostly.

-Every cookie would be made with tea and my company would be called, appropriately enough, ValenTEAna & Co.
+It was going to be all about cookies made with tea, and my company would be called, appropriately enough, ValenTEAna & Co.

 And by the way, chocolate and cookies are a great way to say I love you for Valentine’s Day!

-- 1/4 cup loose wild blackcurrant tea, toasted and ground
+- 1/4 cup loose black currant tea, toasted and ground

 - 1/4 teaspoon baking soda

 - 1/8 cup cocoa powder